-Our capital requirements have historically been financed with cash flows from operations, proceeds from issuances of our debt and common equity securities, borrowings under our credit facilities and cash received from the sale of assets.
+Our capital requirements have historically been financed with cash flows from operations, proceeds from issuances of our debt and common equity securities, borrowings under our revolving and term loan agreements and cash received from the sale of assets.
 We require capital to fund on-going operations, remaining obligations under our expanded fifth OSV newbuild program, vessel recertifications, discretionary capital expenditures and debt service and may require capital to fund potential future vessel construction, retrofit or conversion projects, acquisitions, stock repurchases or the retirement of debt.
-The nature of our capital requirements and the types of our financing sources are not expected to change significantly for 2018.
+The nature of our capital requirements and the types of our financing sources are not expected to change significantly for the balance of 2019.

-We have reviewed all of our debt agreements, including the New Credit Facility, as well as our liquidity position and projected future cash needs.
+We regularly review all of our debt agreements, including the agreements governing the first-lien term loans and second-lien term loans. as well as our liquidity position and projected future cash needs.
 Despite volatility in commodity markets, we remain confident in the long-term viability of our business model upon improvement in market conditions.
-Since the fall of 2014, our liquidity has been impacted by low oil and natural gas prices resulting in lower than normal cash flow from operations.
-However, we project that, even with the current depressed operating levels, cash generated from operations together with cash on-hand and remaining undrawn availability under the New Credit Facility should be sufficient to fund our operations and commitments through at least December 31, 2019.
+Since the fall of 2014, our liquidity has been impacted by low oil and natural gas prices, which together with oil and natural gas being produced in greater volumes onshore, has impacted the extent of offshore exploration and development activities, resulting in lower than normal cash flow from operations.
+However, we project that, even with the current depressed operating levels, cash generated from operations together with cash on-hand should be sufficient to fund our operations and commitments through at least March 31, 2020.
 We also believe that we will be able to fund all of the deferred maintenance capital expenditures that will be required upon reactivation of our stacked vessels when market conditions improve with existing sources of liquidity.
 We have three tranches of funded unsecured debt outstanding that mature in fiscal years 2019, 2020 and 2021, respectively.
-However, absent the combination of a significant recovery of market conditions such that cash flow from operations were to increase materially from projected levels coupled with a refinancing and/or further management of our funded debt obligations, we do not currently expect to have sufficient liquidity to repay the full amount of the 2020 senior notes and the 2021 senior notes as they mature in fiscal years 2020 and 2021, respectively.
-The New Credit Facility was the first step in addressing the maturities of our unsecured notes.
-Refinancing in the current climate is not likely to be achievable on terms that are in-line with our historic cost of debt capital.
+However, absent the combination of a significant recovery of market conditions such that cash flow from operations were to increase materially from projected levels coupled with the refinancing and/or further management of our funded debt obligations, we do not currently expect to have sufficient liquidity to repay the full amount of the 2020 senior notes and the 2021 senior notes as they mature in fiscal years 2020 and 2021, respectively.
+The issuance of first-lien term loans and second-lien term loans were significant measures that have enabled us to be in a position to repay our 2019 convertible notes and significantly reduce the size of the maturity of our 2020 senior notes from \$367 million to \$235 million.
+Additional, refinancing in the current climate is not likely to be achievable on terms that are in-line with our pre-downturn cost of debt capital.
 We remain fully cognizant of the challenges currently facing the offshore oil and gas industry and are proactively taking steps to protect the business enterprise.

-As of December 31, 2017, we had total liquidity (cash and credit availability) of \$323.5 million, comprised of \$186.8 million of cash and \$136.7 million of availability under the New Credit Facility.
-As of February 7, 2018, we are in compliance with all applicable covenants under our New Credit Facility.
+As of December 31, 2018, we had total cash and cash equivalents of \$224.9 million.
+As of February 13, 2019, we are in compliance with all applicable covenants under our term loan agreements and the indentures governing our senior notes.